-1. Non-profit Organization: The School shall be organized as, or operated by, a non-profit organization and the School shall provide to the Sponsor a copy of the 501 (c)(3) application, as well as copies of all annual information returns required by the Internal Revenue Code, which shall be prepared by a Certified Public Accountant licensed in the State of Florida.
-The School has designated itself in Appendix I as a private employer.

-2. Members of the Board: Board of Directors for the School will be residents of Hillsborough County or the contiguous counties and conduct all board meetings in close proximity to the school in order to be accessible to parents, students and staff.

-3. Powers of the School's Governing Body: The powers of the School's directors shall be as set forth in the bylaws.
+- 1. Non-profit Organization: The School shall be organized as, or operated by, a non-profit organization and the School shall provide to the Sponsor a copy of the 501 (c)(3) application, as well as copies of all annual information returns required by the Internal Revenue Code, which shall be prepared by a Certified Public Accountant licensed in the State of Florida.
+The School shall designate itself in Appendix I as a public or private employer. - 2.
+Members of the Board: At least fifty-one percent (51%) of the members of the Board of Directors for the School will be residents of Hillsborough County or the contiguous counties and conduct all board meetings in close proximity to the school in order to be accessible to parents, students and staff. - 3.
+Powers of the School's Governing Body: The powers of the School's directors shall be as set forth in the bylaws.
 The School's governing body shall supervise the director of the School, supervise audits and business practices, and be responsible for handling complaints concerning the operation of the School.
 A copy of the original bylaws and their annual revisions shall be submitted to the Sponsor.
-Under no circumstances shall the governing body delegate its responsibilities to any private, for-profit entities.

-4. Role and Responsibilities of Governing Body: The School's governing body shall annually adopt and maintain the School's official operating budget and any subsequent amendments to the budget, and exercise continuing oversight over the School's operation.
+Under no circumstances shall the governing body delegate its responsibilities to any private, for-profit entities. - 4.
+Role and Responsibilities of Governing Body: The School's governing body shall annually adopt and maintain the School's official operating budget and any subsequent amendments to the budget, and exercise continuing oversight over the School's operation.
 In exercising its oversight and maintaining the budget, the governing body shall provide for a balanced general operating fund.
 The governing body shall review the School's monthly financial statements and the performance of school administration at regular intervals.
 It shall be the governing body's responsibility for ensuring retention of a CPA or auditor for the annual financial audit, reviewing and approving the audit report, including audit findings and recommendations for the financial recovery plan, and monitoring a financial recovery plan in order to ensure compliance.
-It shall also be the governing body's responsibility to fund the startup of the School, as set forth in Section (4)(1) of this Charter.
-No members of the governing boards for other charter schools unless approved by the Sponsor.
+It shall also be the governing body's responsibility to ensure that the Sponsor receives reasonable proof of the School's ability to fund the startup of the School, as set forth in Section (4)(1) of this Charter.
+No members of the governing board shall serve on governing boards for other charter schools unless approved by the Sponsor.